pipeline-tools/ABSQL/README.md

 - When instantiating a new runner
 - By using the `set_context` method on an existing runner

-Note that functions wich contain a keyword argument `engine` will automatically be passed the engine object attached to the runner.
+Note that functions which contain a keyword argument `engine` will automatically be passed the engine object attached to the runner.

 # Environment Configuration